-- (a) Subarea B Development Standards: - 1.
-Base Floor Area Ratio: 45% - 2.
-Maximum Achievable FAR with Residential: 60% - 3.
-Maximum Height: 2 stories when property line is shared with residential use or zoning.
-Structures on parcels not having a common boundary with residential may increase to 3 stories if the 3rd floor is set back an additional 10 feet from front and rear setback lines.
-3rd floors shall only allow residential uses. - 4.
-Maximum Impervious Coverage: 85% - 5.
+- 4. Maximum Impervious Coverage: 85% - 5.
 Setbacks: - a.
-Front/Street: 25 feet within 100 feet of the Fairbanks and Denning intersection, otherwise front setback is 20 feet.
-Front setbacks must allow for at least a 10-footwide sidewalk and 5-foot landscape buffer area on the back of curb along Fairbanks Avenue.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - b.
-Side: 0 c.
+Fairbanks Avenue and Orlando Avenue and other streets in the OAO shall each be designed to provide for a 10-foot wide sidewalk with a minimum 5-foot buffer on the back of curb.
+Where the building requires an additional setback to achieve the required sidewalk, landscape buffer or street tree canopy clearance, the area shall be dedicated as a public access easement.
+Side setback is a minimum of 0 feet, and rear setback is a minimum of 35 feet. - b.
+Side: 0 - c.
 Rear: 35 ft - d.
 Third stories shall require an additional 10-foot setback from the front and rear setbacks. - 6.
 Maximum Residential Density: 17 units per acre - (b) Additional Development Regulations.
-For properties within this Subarea B with an underlying zoning of single-family residential, these properties shall only be used for single-family residential use, open space, or transportation improvements.

-(3) Subarea C.

-- (a) Subarea C Development Standards: - 1.
-Base Floor Area Ratio: 20% - 2.
+For properties within this Subarea B with an underlying zoning of single-family residential, these properties shall only be used for singlefamily residential use, open space, or transportation improvements. - (3) Subarea C. - (a) Subarea C Development Standards: - 1.
+Base Floor Area Ratio: 10% - 2.
 Bonus FAR exclusively for Structured Parking: 65% - 3.
-Maximum Achievable FAR with Parking Structure: 85% - 4.
+Maximum Achievable FAR with Parking Structure: 75% - 4.
 Total FAR must be divided between multiple buildings - 5.
-Maximum Height: 2 Stories or 35 feet (including any awnings or shade structures) for Commercial Structures and Parking garage shall be allowed up to 4-levels including the rooftop deck. - 6.
+Maximum Height: 2 Stories or 35 feet (including any awnings or shade structures) for Commercial Structures and Parking Garage shall be allowed up to 4-levels of parking including the rooftop deck, with a maximum height of 35 feet to the top of the parapet wall. - 6.
 Maximum Impervious Coverage: 75% - 7.
-Setbacks: 0 front setback along Orange Avenue, Denning Drive, or Palmetto Avenue, except front setbacks on Orange must allow for at least a 17-foot wide sidewalk and setbacks on Denning and Palmetto must allow for a 10-foot wide sidewalk and 5-foot landscape buffer on back of curb.
-Where the building requires an additional setback to achieve a 17-foot sidewalk, the area shall be dedicated as a public access easement.
-The bike trail may substitute for applicable sidewalk requirements at the discretion of the Director of Planning.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
+Setbacks: 0 front setback along Orange Avenue, Denning Drive, or Palmetto Avenue, except front setbacks on Orange must allow for at least a 17-foot wide sidewalk and setbacks on Denning and Palmetto must allow for a 10-foot wide sidewalk and 2-foot buffer on back of curb. - 8.
+Maximum Residential Density: Residential uses shall not be permitted. - (b) Palmetto Re-Alignment.

-- 8. Maximum Residential Density: 0 units per acre - (b) Intersection and Open Space Viewshed.
-Due to the unique shape of Subarea C and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
-The viewshed area is banded by the lines described as follows: Start where the property lines of Subarea C meet at the intersection of Denning Drive and Orange Avenue; then travel 150 feet southwest along Orange Avenue's southeast right of way line; thence easterly to the point on the west boundary of South Denning Drive that is 150 feet south of the starting point; then north along the west boundary of South Denning Drive to the starting point ("viewshed").
-This viewshed shall be an open space area not available for the construction of structures or storage or placement of equipment, material or items otherwise allowed in the OAO. - (c) Palmetto Re-Alignment.
 Palmetto Avenue may be relocated to allow for different development scenarios on the site.
-Protection of on-street parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be realigned. - (d) Additional Development Requirements. - (1) A monument sign at least 3 feet in height and 5 feet in width, set in a landscaped bed, shall be required to be provided at the intersection of Denning Drive, Minnesota Drive and Orange Avenue, which directs the public to Mead Botanical Garden.
-The City shall approve the design and location of the sign. - (2) Include 1.5 acres of contiguous park space plus bicycle/pedestrian trail. - (3) No residential use. - (4) City to retain ownership of this parcel in perpetuity. - (5) Stormwater requirements to exceed code. - (6) Contribute to parking needs of small businesses in the area.

-(7) Walkways that are at least 5 feet wide (paved or bricked) must exist between buildings onsite and extend from the park area to Cypress Ave.
+Protection of on-street parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be realigned.

+- (c) Additional Development Requirements. - A monument sign at least 3 feet in height and 5 feet in width, set in a landscaped bed, shall be required to be provided at the intersection of Denning Drive, Minnesota Drive and Orange Avenue, which directs the public to Mead Botanical Garden.
+The City shall approve the design and location of the sign. - 2.
+Include 1.5 acres of contiguous park space plus bicycle/pedestrian trail. - 3.
+City to retain ownership of this parcel in perpetuity. - 4.
+Stormwater requirements to exceed code. - 5.
+Contribute to parking needs of small businesses in the area. - 6.
+Walkways that are at least 5 feet wide (paved or bricked) must exist between buildings onsite and extend from the park area to Cypress Ave.